 Before deciding whether or not to file a claim, it is helpful to know how much your claim may be worth.
 In order to do this, you must have a basic understanding of the current and future losses you have suffered as a result of your injuries.
 Have you missed work?
 Are there medical bills, hospitalizations fees, or the cost of rehabilitation services that need to be paid or covered?
 These are economic losses that can be included in your claim.

 In cases involving catastrophic injuries, it is possible to pursue non-economic damages such as pain and suffering.
 In some product liability cases, it is even possible to pursue compensation for punitive damages.
-This is when a company is penalized for their negligence or wrongdoing.
+This is when a company is penalized for its negligence or wrongdoing.
 The size of the punitive damages is related to the severity of the company’s wrongdoing.
 This form of punishment is reserved for cases where a product manufacturer has been particularly reckless.

 There are a number of basic elements that must be proved for a product liability case to be successful: